Right to counsel

 Legislation, Truancy - Petition Against Child

 Pursuant to D.C.
 Code 16-2301(8)(A)(ii), habitual truancy is treated as a neglect matter.
 And D.C.
-Code § 16-2304(b)(5) specifies that children are entitled to the appointment, regardless of indigence, of a guardian ad litem who is an attorney.
+Code § 16-2304(b)(5) specifies that children are entitled to the appointment of an attorney guardian ad litem, regardless of indigence.
+The GAL's role is to represent the child's best interests.

 If "yes", the established right to counsel or discretionary appointment of counsel is limited in some way, including any of: the only authority is a lower/intermediate court decision or a city council, not a high court or state legislature; there has been a subsequent case that has cast doubt; a statute is ambiguous; or the right or discretionary appointment is not for all types of individuals or proceedings within that category.